 Installing Your Glove Box

 We designed the Ossila Glove Box to be easy to install and maintain.
 Its benchtop design, small footprint, and quick set up means that it is suitable for laboratories.
-It also means that the glove box is portable, so you can transfer it between labs if needed.
+It also means that the system is portable, so you can transfer it between labs if needed.

 To set up your glove box: